torvalds/linux/Documentation/mm/unevictable-lru.rst

 to the mmap() call.
 There is one important and subtle difference here, though. mmap() + mlock() will fail if the range cannot be faulted in (e.g. because mm_populate fails) and returns with ENOMEM while mmap(MAP_LOCKED) will not fail.
-The mmaped area will still have properties of the locked area - pages will not get swapped out - but major page faults to fault memory in might still happen.
+The mmapped area will still have properties of the locked area - pages will not get swapped out - but major page faults to fault memory in might still happen.

 Furthermore, any mmap() call or brk() call that expands the heap by a task